Rubin Carter: Prostate cancer and death

 In March 2012, while attending the International Justice Conference in Burswood, Western Australia, Carter revealed that he had terminal prostate cancer.
 At the time, doctors gave him between three and six months to live.
-Beginning shortly after that time, John Artis lived with and cared for Carter, and on April 20, 2014, he confirmed that Carter, at the age of 76, had succumbed to his illness.
+Beginning shortly after that time, John Artis lived with and cared for Carter, and on April 20, 2014, he confirmed that Carter, at the age of 76, had died of his illness.
 He was afterwards cremated and his ashes were scattered in part over Cape Cod and in part at a horse farm in Kentucky.

 In the months leading up to his death, Carter had worked for the exoneration of David McCallum, a Brooklyn man who had been incarcerated since 1985 on charges of murder.
 Two months before his death, Carter published "Hurricane Carter's Dying Wish", an opinion piece in the New York Daily News, in which he asked for an independent review of McCallum's conviction.
 "I request only that McCallum be granted a full hearing by the Brooklyn conviction integrity unit, now under the auspices of the new district attorney, Ken Thompson.
 Knowing what I do, I am certain that when the facts are brought to light, Thompson will recommend his immediate release ...
 Just as my own verdict 'was predicated on racism rather than reason and on concealment rather than disclosure', as Sarokin wrote, so too was McCallum's", Carter wrote.
 On October 15, 2014, McCallum was exonerated.

-John Artis died of an Abdominal aortic aneurysm on November 7, 2021, at the age of 75.
+John Artis died of an abdominal aortic aneurysm on November 7, 2021, at the age of 75.